Phantom Limb (The Shins song): Track listing

 The vinyl version of this single features "Nothing at All" and "Spilt Needles" on the flipside as two separate grooves, similar to that of Monty Python's Matching Tie and Handkerchief.

 Charts

 Upon release, the song reached #42 on the UK Singles Chart.
 In the United States, the song debuted at #86 on Billboard's Hot 100 chart, becoming the first song by the band to chart in the Hot 100.
 It was also their first song to appear on Billboards Alternative Songs chart, peaking there at #16.

 In media

 The chorus of the song has been used repeatedly as background music to episodes of Australian soap opera Home and Away.
+It has also been used in the third season of Tell Me Lies.
+The song is featured in the video game Forza Horizon 6, on the Sub Pop in-game radio station.